antonkomarev/php-db-migration-validator/README.md

 To prevent this behavior, all migrations should have `down` method that will throw an Exception, nothing more.

 PHP DB Migration Validator checks whether all migration files meet this requirement.
-You can add it to the server's git hooks to prevent migration rollback, or add validation to CI.
+You can add it to the server's git hooks to prevent migration rollback, or add validation step to CI.

 ## Installation